What is Soil Compaction in Construction?

 Why is soil compaction needed in construction?

-Soil compaction is used in civil construction to:
+Soil compaction is used in civil construction for the following reasons:

 Need a hand with compaction equipment servicing and maintenance?
 We’ve got you covered.